Information on NLRP1

 Associated conditions

-Please mind that full curation (inclusion of all published patients) of this gene has not started yet.
+Please mind that curation (inclusion of all reported patients) of this gene has not started yet.
 Please contact us if you want to volunteer.

 Transcripts of NLRP1